Modeling dissipation in quantum active matter: Abstract

 \section{Abstract}

-Active matter denotes a system of particles immersed in an external environment, from which the particles extract energy continuously in order to perform motion.
-Extending the paradigm of active matter to a quantum framework requires an open quantum system description.
-In this work, we consider a driven quantum particle whose external driving exhibits characteristics of classical activity.
-We model the dynamics with time-local master equations and analyze the particle motion at different time scales for different forms of the master equations.
-By systematically comparing several types of master equations, we uncover how the particle motion evolves under the interplay of quantum effects and active-like dynamics.
+Active matter is characterized by a constant influx and dissipation of energy that gives rise to directed motion.
+Dissipation requires interactions with an external environment, such that extending the paradigm of active matter to a quantum framework requires an appropriate description of this environment.
+In this work, we consider a driven quantum particle undergoing noise and dissipation, with external driving exhibiting characteristics of classical activity.
+We model the non-unitary dynamics with time-local master equations and analyze the particle motion at different time scales for different forms of the master equations, satisfying different criteria.
+We systematically compare predictions on the dynamics of particle trajectories and thereby we uncover how the particle motion evolves under the interplay of quantum effects, dissipation, and active-like dynamics.
 These results are essential for guiding possible experiments aimed at realizing quantum analogues of classical active systems.